St James' Park

 Based on the above, the club therefore only meets 39% of the guidance and has a shortfall of 54 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.

 Both home and away fans can use the accessible toilet inside the stadium in corner of Big Bank Stand near the entrance to stadium, the area is stewarded and a Radar key locking system is used.
-There are also two accessible toliets in 'the park'.
+There are also two accessible toilets in 'the park'.
 The club shop is accessible for all fans and has a low level serving counter.
 Catering kiosks in the home and away sections do not have low level serving counters and so are not fully accessible.
+Grab rails have recently been installed at the back of the Main stand to ensure safer entry to, and exit from, the Main stand.

 Accessible services & information